ytakefuji/airpiano/README.md

 # What is airpiano?
+A paper on airpiano is under review.
-airpiano is a Python program to play airpiano composed of 123 lines code.
+When the paper is accepted, the contents of the air piano will be disclosed. airpiano is a Python program to play airpiano composed of 123 lines code.
 You can play 10 music notes by th right hand of five fingers. airpiano is based on the-state-of-the-art hand gesture recognition using mediapipe.